mtyaka/lein-oneoff/README.md

 dependency is `org.clojure/clojure` of the same version as your leiningen installation is using.

+### exec

+To execute (load) a one-off script, use the `--exec` (or `-e` for short) command.
+Any arguments positioned after the script name are passed to the script as `*command-line-args*`.

+    $ lein oneoff --exec example.clj arg1 arg2
+    $ lein oneoff -e example.clj

+The `--exec` command is the default, so you can omit it altogether.

+    $ lein oneoff example.clj
+    $ lein oneoff example.clj 8080 127.0.0.1

 ### repl

 To start a repl in the context of a one-off script, use the `--repl`